mlovesexmagic/Tipsy-Tip-Calculator/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Feeling Generous: random tip percentage that pass the good vibe around

 ## Video Walkthrough